SaltyAom/niku/doc/tutorial/foundation.md

   .build()
 ```

-Because on Flutter spec, `InkWell` should have been `Material` as a parent to be able to property usable.
+Because on Flutter spec, `InkWell` should have `Material` as a parent to be able to property usable.

 You might doesn't like shorten `m` of `margin`, which is why we also have `margin` property for styling a padding.
 ```dart